aluntzer/radtel/README.md

 ## Actual Hardware
 The server configuration for actual hardware can be a bit tricky.
 If you own one of the Haystack SRTs, you're welcome to mail me for some help.

+The configuration files for the server can be found in your configured
+$SYSCONFDIR path, typically */etc/radtel/*.

+The configuration files should be fairly self-explanatory.
+To enable a particular set of plugins, specify them at the *plugins=* line in *server.cfg* following their naming/directory scheme, e.g. SRT/srt_spectrometer, MD01/md01_rot2prog, etc.

+The available plugins can be found in your configured $LIBDIR after installation, typically */usr/lib/radtel*.

+The plugin configuration files exist in the *backends* subdirectory of your configuration file path, i.e. */etc/radtel/backends*.
+Make sure to adapt the parameters as needed.

 # Experimental Features